endail/SI7021/README.md

     SI7021::SI7021 sensor;

-    //connect to and initalise the sensor
+    //connect to and initialise the sensor
     sensor.setup();

     //obtain new temperature and humidity readings